Tiberriver256/Tiberriver256.GitHub.io/_posts/2015-12-06-PowerShellProgress-Pt1.md

 ---
 published: true
 layout: post
-title: "PowerShell ProgressBar -- Part 1"
+title: 'PowerShell ProgressBar -- Part 1'
 description: Showing how to create a progress bar in PowerShell using XAML and runspaces.
 modified: {}
 tags:
   - PowerShell
   - ProgressBar
 categories:
   - PowerShell
 ---

 ## The Series

 <article>
     <ul>
         {% for post in site.tags["ProgressBar"] %}{% if post.title != null %}